llvm/llvm-project/mlir/docs/Tutorials/transform/Ch1.md

 ## Handle Invalidation and Expensive Checks Mode

-Undefined behavior is difficult to grapple with when it does happen, so the transform dialect interpreter provides a set of additional expensive checks that detect most undefined behavior in the transform IR.
+Undefined behavior is difficult to grapple with when it does happen, so the Transform dialect interpreter provides a set of additional expensive checks that detect most undefined behavior in the transform IR.
 For example, if we wanted to  use the `%arg1` handle after it is consumed, it would cause undefined behavior that manifests as an assertion in the debug build, and likely as a segmentation fault in the release mode.

 ```mlir
 transform.sequence failures(propagate) {